 - having residence or principal place of business in the EU; and

-- being a small and medium-sized enterprise, natural person, non-profit organisation, university or public research organisation.
+- being a small or medium-sized enterprise, a natural person, a non-profit organisation, or a university or public research organisation.

 Availability of a unitary patent

 This means a unitary patent will only be available for European patent applications filed on or after 01 March 2007, which have not been amended in view of national prior rights.
 01 March 2007 is the date which Malta (the final country that is currently both an EU member state and a UPC member state) acceded to the EPC.

 If Croatia signs the UPC Agreement then a unitary patent will only be available for European applications which were filed on or after 01 January 2008.
 This is the date on which Croatia joined the EPC and, hence the date on which there will be a set of claims in all of the member states.

 There is also speculation that a unitary patent will not be available for a European patent application which does not designate all of the participating member states, that is, applications filed before 01 April 2009 when it was possible to pay up to seven designation fees.

 Register for unitary patent protection

 The Register for Unitary Patent Protection will be a new register which will form an integrated part of the existing European Patent Register.

 - that unitary effect has been registered for a European patent;

 - the date of that registration;